SOFIA Science Data Archive: Overview

 at NASA's Armstrong Flight Research Center in Palmdale, California.
 The

-SOFIA Program Office is at NASA Ames Research Center in Moffett Field,
+SOFIA Program Office was at NASA Ames Research Center in Moffett Field,

 California, which managed SOFIA's science and mission operations in